 Each separate variety of the Spitz will have a specific weight that matches its size.

-During the late 1970s, the German Spitz were imported into the U.K. in an attempt to resurrect colours lost to the breed in that country.
+To understand the difference between both breeds fully, we need to look into the breed history.
+During the late 1970s, the German Spitz were imported into the U.K. in an attempt to resurrect colors lost to the breed in that country.

 Mrs. Averil Cawthera imported Spitz wanting to reintroduce the white Pom (as opposed to the German Spitz).
 Many imports came from Holland and they included Tum-Tum van het Vlinderhof of Lireva.